 You can start by comparing rates on websites like Bankrate.
 Bankrate’s site lets you find the lowest rates just by entering a few details, so you’ll know where to start.
 You can then start checking with other reputable insurance companies to see what prices they can offer you.

-With insurance, always make sure to check reviews and the legitimacy of the companies you are looking into.
+With insurance, always check reviews and the legitimacy of the companies you are looking into.
 What’s the point of saving $50 if they won’t cover your claim?

 5. Earn more money